CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/custom-images.md

 # Custom Images

-We don't support uploading personal images by default.
-MetaCentrum Cloud images are optimized for running in the cloud and we recommend users customize them instead of building their own images from scratch.
-If you need to upload a custom image, please contact user support at cloud@metacentrum.cz for appropriate permissions.
+We don't support uploading personal images by default. e-INFRA CZ Cloud images are optimized for running in the cloud and we recommend users customize them instead of building their own images from scratch.
+If you need to upload a custom image, please contact user support for appropriate permissions.

 ## Image Upload